jeffdeliso/Rails_Lite_Gem/README.md

 # RailsLite

-RailsLite is an MVC framework for building web applications.
+RailsLite is a MVC framework for building web applications.
 Some features include:

 * SQLite or PostgreSQL ORM with associations and search
 * Controllers with Session and Flash Management